-On August 4, 2020, a purported shareholder derivative complaint was filed in the Superior Court of California, San Mateo County, entitled Godfrey v Latour, et al. An amended complaint was filed on September 4, 2020, and the case was re-named Ennis v.
+On August 4, 2020, a purported shareholder derivative complaint was filed in the Superior Court of California, San Mateo County, entitled Godfrey v.
+Latour, et al. An amended complaint was filed on September 4, 2020, and the case was re-named Ennis v.
 Latour, et al. A second amended complaint was filed on November 25, 2020.
 On March 15, 2021, the court sustained demurrers to the second amended complaint, without prejudice to file a further amended complaint.
 A third amended complaint was filed on June 11, 2021.
 The third amended complaint names certain current and former Vaxart directors as defendants, asserting claims against them for breach of fiduciary duty, unjust enrichment, and waste and seeking, among other things, an award of unspecified damages, certain equitable relief, and attorneys' fees and costs.
 The complaint also asserts claims for breach of fiduciary duty and aiding and abetting breach of fiduciary duty against Armistice Capital, LLC ("Armistice").
 The complaint challenges certain stock options granted to certain of the Company's officers and directors between March 24, 2020 and June 15, 2020; certain alleged statements and omissions made in the Company's April 24, 2020 proxy statement; and certain amendments to two warrants held by Armistice, as disclosed on June 8, 2020.
 The third amended complaint purports to bring the lawsuit derivatively on behalf of and for the benefit of the Company and names the Company as a "nominal defendant" against which no damages are sought.
-The Company intends to file another demurrer.
+On August 31, 2021, all defendants filed their respective demurrers to the third amended complaint, which remains pending.